accesscode-2-2/cheetah/Unit1/week-5.md

 * Jason's Goals: Improve on a hw (add more features).
 * Daniel's Goals: Code everyday.
 * Brian's Goals: Code everyday.
-* Henna's Goals: Learn about NSUserdefaults and take more breaks from coding
+* Henna's Goals: Learn about NSUserdefaults and take more breaks from coding.